ramatmakuri/RealEstateDeFi/README.md

 # RealEstateDeFi

 Blockchains are positioned to be the next technological advancement in real estate investment.
-The potential for digitizing real estate assests means that ownership of these assets can be fracionalized through ownership of tokens.
+The potential for digitizing real estate assets means that ownership of these assets can be fracionalized through ownership of tokens.

 Suppose a seller has a property title wrapped in a unique LLC and would like to sell fractionalized shares of the LLC to Ethereum investors.
 These investors would then have the rights to collect income on the property.